Berkexds/HotelManagementSystem/README.md

 -If the project references a .pfx signing key file that is missing or causes build errors:
 -Open WindowsFormsApp1.csproj and remove or comment out the lines referencing the .pfx file.

-4.Make sure SQL Server is running:
--Start SQL Server and confirm the HotelManagementSystem database is attached.
+4.Make sure SQL Server is running:(THERE IS SQL FILE FOR ALL THE ENTITIES) -Start SQL Server and confirm the HotelManagementSystem database is attached.
 -Ensure your Windows user has permissions to access the database (typically assigned the db_owner role).